Skip to main content

 We might just keep renewing our science museum membership back home since you get into so many across the United States for free.

-They had to show me the epic Lego exhibit before we went home.
+They had to show me the epic Lego exhibit before we we headed out.
 They weren't kidding.

 My photoshoot guide suggested we go to the Drake Diner.